br-amaral/NPS_bird/log_file.md

                  sair is too different (open areas)
                  elro only has one forest plot

-- 500 m for the radius between the sites make sense for bird home range, but is that meaningful? now using with 1000m, ctually back to 500m
+- 500 m for the radius between the sites make sense for bird home range, but is that meaningful? now using 500m

-- year of environmental covariates: 2022
+- year of environmental covariates: 2020

 # --------------------------------------------------------------------
 Workflow: